 - As the egg begins to break down, the body is exposed to the earth and undergoes its own process of decay.

 - Nutrients and microbes from the body then nourish the tree which will continue to grow well after the body has wholly disintegrated.

 There are only a few so far, but countries like the US and the UK are establishing natural burial sites for human remains.
 In these areas, the body is placed within a biodegradable coffin and interred in the ground.

-The primary requirement is that the body not be cremated or embalmed, though certain areas do allow for planting of biodegradable urns.
-However, the rules differ on a state by state and country by country basis, so it’s worth doing a little research before deciding what is right for you.
+The primary requirement is that the body not be cremated or embalmed, though certain areas do allow for the planting of biodegradable urns.
+However, the rules differ on a state-by-state and country-by-country basis, so it’s worth doing a little research before deciding what is right for you.